Aidar5/nattoeng/docs/source/book/20_concurrent_connections/concurrent_futures_map.rst

     map(func, *iterables, timeout=None)

-Method map() is similar to the built-in map function: applying the func() function to one or more iterated objects.
+Method map() is similar to the built-in map function: applying the func() function to one or more iterable objects.
 Each call to a function is then started in a separate thread/process.
 Method map() returns the iterator with function results for each element of the object being iterated.
-The results are arranged in the same order as elements in iterated object.
+The results are arranged in the same order as elements in iterable object.

 When working with thread/process pools, a certain number of threads/processes are created and the code is executed in these threads.
 For example, if the pool is created with 5 threads and function has to be started for 10 different devices, the connection will be performed first to the first five devices and then, as they liberated, to the others.

-An example of using a map() function with ThreadPoolExecutor (файл netmiko_threads_map_basics.py):
+An example of using a map() function with ThreadPoolExecutor (netmiko_threads_map_basics.py file):

 .. literalinclude:: /pyneng-examples-exercises/examples/20_concurrent_connections/netmiko_threads_map_basics.py
   :language: python
   :linenos:

-Since map() method should be passed a function, the send_show() function is created which connects to devices, passes specified show command and returns the result with command output.
+Since function should be passed to map() method, the send_show() function is created which connects to devices, passes specified show command and returns the result with command output.

 .. code:: python